ON THE HISTORY OF TEXTILES PRODUCTION

-The first textile mill, however, was a silk twining mill.
-The five-storey building was constructed in Derby as early as 1720, and contained more than 26.000 water-driven spindles.
+The first textile mill, however, was a silk twisting mill.
+The five-storey building in Derby was constructed as early as 1720, and contained more than 26.000 water-driven spindles.
 Since the Middle Ages Italy had been the centre of silk processing, and the machines came from there.
-The problem was that they were incapable of spinning, and simply twisted thin silk thread to strong yarn.
+The problem was that the machines were incapable of spinning, they simply twisted thin silk thread into strong yarn.

 One of the forerunners of mechanisation was John Kay’s flying shuttle which he invented in 1733.
-This speeded up weaving considerably for the weavers no longer had to push the shuttles through the warp threads over the spinning frame by hand.
+This speeded up weaving considerably as the weavers no longer had to push the shuttles through the warp threads over the spinning frame by hand.
 Nevertheless Kay’s invention remained an isolated step forward on the long road to power looms.
 The mechanisation of the textile industry began with spinning.

-The striking lack of yarn in the wool industry, one of the most important sectors of the British economy, led to attempts to mechanise the work of the spinsters.
+The striking lack of yarn in the wool industry, one of the most important sectors of the British economy, led to attempts to mechanise the work of the spinners.
 The women workers would take a bundle of extremely thin short fibres, the so-called shear wool, and pull out the fibres by hand, before stretching and twisting them.
-In the 1730s two inventors by the name of Lewis Paul and John Wyatt developed a machine with two sets of differential rollers which were able to draw out the slivers of wool and spin them into yarn with the help of spindles, similar to the process in a spinning wheel.
+In the 1730s two inventors by the name of Lewis Paul and John Wyatt developed a machine with two sets of differential rollers which were able to draw out the strands of wool and spin them into yarn with the help of spindles, similar to the process in a spinning wheel.

 But it was not until 1769 that Richard Arkwright succeeded in constructing a workable spinning machine able to produce strong yarn suitable for the warp threads of the spinning frame.
 Since he intended his invention to be driven by water it was called a water frame.
-Arkwright opened his first spinning mill in Cromford, and soon he had built up an empire and become one of the most powerful entrepreneurs in the industrial era.
+Arkwright opened his first spinning mill in Cromford, and soon built up an empire and became one of the most powerful entrepreneurs in the industrial era.

 An alternative solution was offered by the spinning jenny, invented by a weaver called James Hargreaves in 1764.
 In it, two boards with several spindles were used to imitate the hands of the spinning women.
 Experienced workers were necessary to operate the machines, but nonetheless productivity was much higher than by hand spinning.
 Since the threads produced by the spinning jenny lacked strength they were an ideal complement to those produced on the water frame, and the machine was used for decades by homeworkers.